Breanya Hogue

 Cost: No cost, Students will be provided with a free breakfast, lunch, and snack during each day.

 Mandatory Family/Parent Meetings are every Wednesday from 3:00 pm-5:00 pm.
-There will be a mandatory Family & Scholar Orientation date in June (TBA) prior to the start of the program.
+There will be a mandatory Family & Scholar Orientation date on June 10, 2026, from 3:00-5:00 pm prior to the start of the program.

 Be part of this powerful change movement by becoming a volunteer.
 We invite you to discover why so many community members want to be part of Purdue CDF Freedom School Program at First Church partners!